Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 They know that these people who are buying them drinks wouldn’t have bought drinks for this guy, the owner, if he weren’t the owner.
 I don’t think any smart night club person is under any illusions about the truthfulness of that friendship.
 That’s why it’s actually hard to get through to them and become their personal friend.
 They are constantly screening you and testing you to see whether you’re really a friend.

 One way, if you really want to go all the way – what’s the movie?
 It’s Matt Damon and – Oh, Talented Mr. Ripley, where you keep the ruse up all the way to the end.
 You infiltrate that influential person’s personal life sort of like an undercover cop would for gangs or whatever, and you win over their approval.
 Actually, gangs are a really good test case for status.
 That’s pretty raw status right there; if you’re the top dog, you get to kill other people.
-You get to other them to chop off fingers, and things.
+You get to order them to chop off fingers, and things.

-Anyway, so then you infiltrate that personal life so you hang out with him on a Sunday afternoon with her kids, and the dog, and all that, and then they start to think, “Okay, you’re truthful.”
+Anyway, so then you infiltrate that personal life so you hang out with him on a Sunday afternoon with their kids, and the dog, and all that, and then they start to think, “Okay, you’re truthful.”
 But what they are really looking for is the authenticity that you are going out with trust and reciprocity.
 But I wanted to also point out that the inner life of somebody like that really suffers.
 There’s a textbook for psychiatrists, the DSM.
 We’re up to DSM-5 now.
 There’s a helpful taxonomy in DSM of psychological disorders, and there is one that’s quite pervasive in the Cluster B set of disorders, which is the Narcissistic Personality Disorder.

 And one of the hallmarks of a Narcissistic Personality Disordered-individual is obsession over status, which is the constant thought of, “What do other people think of me?
 How am I being perceived in this situation now, here, and in the future, and back then?”
 This obsession about how others perceive him or her.
 You might start off as a non-Narcissistic Personality Disordered individual.
 You’re just insecure.